Robert Bok, MD, PhD

 At the UCSF Mission Bay Surbeck Laboratory, Dr. Bok provides physician coverage for research on MRI/MRSI scans performed on patients.
 Dr. Bok’s research activities focuses on the development of better molecular imaging methods for detecting and monitoring prostate cancer.
 His primary interest is on the use of pre-clinical animal models to improve recent advances in MRSI for prostate cancer.
 This includes hyperpolarized carbon-13 techniques, high-resolution magic angle spectroscopy, and the use of novel nanoparticles.
 Dr. Bok and his colleagues are also investigating the use of hyperpolarized 13C-pryuvate in a transgenic mouse model for prostate cancer known as Transgenic Adenocarcinoma of Mouse Prostate (TRAMP).

-Dr. Bok is a current member of the American Association of Cancer Research, the Cancer and Leukemia Group B, the UCSF Comprehensive Cancer Center, the Association of North California Oncologists, and the International Society of Magnetic Resonance in Medicine.
-He has 49 published articles and he has written 53 peer-reviewed articles and 62 abstracts.
+Dr. Bok is a current member of the UCSF Comprehensive Cancer Center, the CALGB, the Association of Northern California Oncologists, the International Society of Magnetic Resonance in Medicine and the World Molecular Imaging Society.
+He has 60 published science articles and he has written 53 peer-reviewed articles and 90 abstracts.

 Prostate cancer, TRAMP, nanoparticles